Hundreds of residents turn out to support 'Second Amendment Sanctuary' in Bedford County

-BEDFORD — The Bedford County Board of Supervisors announced its intention to pass a resolution declaring Bedford County a “Second Amendment Sanctuary” county, which a growing number of counties across Virginia are doing following the Nov.
+BEDFORD — The Bedford County Board of Supervisors announced its intention to pass a resolution declaring Bedford County a “Second Amendment Sanctuary,” which a growing number of counties across Virginia are doing following the Nov.
 5 statewide election.

 “I don’t think I’ve ever seen this many people come to a meeting,” District 5 Supervisor Tommy Scott said during the meeting.